tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 ![percentage of attack vectors](/img/attack-vectors.jpg)

-Paying attention security principles here, things like making your passwords complex, save it away from unauthorized parties, and keep you recovery email address unknown for anyone on the Internet (like don't use it in social sites or share it with anybody).
+So what you need here is to pay attention to some security principles, things like making your passwords complex, save it away from unauthorized parties, and keep you recovery email address unknown for anyone on the Internet (like don't use it in social sites or share it with anybody).

 That's it.
+You are now safe from the most common attack vectors that caused many many sites to be breached while paying few bucks for hosting and domain name.

-I hope you enjoyed reading.
-If you have any opinion or you think there are other thoughts I need to add, please leave me a comment down below, or send me a message over [twitter](https://www.twitter.com/tariqhawis) or [facebook](https://www.facebook.com/Tariq-Hawis-102907161281331/)
+If you have any question or any suggestion to point out, why not leave me a comment down below, or send me a message over [twitter](https://www.twitter.com/tariqhawis)